(Also Called 'Dandruff')

 Who gets seborrheic dermatitis?

-Seborrheic dermatitis occurs most often in infants younger than 3 months old and in adults between the ages of 30 and 60.
+Seborrheic dermatitis occurs most often in infants younger than three months old and in adults between the ages of 30 and 60.
 It is more common in men than in women.

 What are the causes of seborrheic dermatitis?